List of minor characters in the Alice series: Snap-Dragonfly

 The Snap-Dragonfly is an insect from Through the Looking-Glass and What Alice Found There.
 Its name and form is a pun on a traditional game called snap-dragon combined with a plant called a snapdragon and a dragonfly.

 In the 2010 adaptation, the Snap-Dragonfly's body, head, and tail are those of a dragon with antennae resembling long and thin horns; therefore, its name and form is a pun on 'dragon' from dragonfly.
 Snap-Dragonflies are seen flying around, with one of them fighting a Rocking-Horse-Fly.

 The Gnat

 Alice meets the gnat on her head.
 He calls Alice an old friend, but Alice doesn't recognize him—causing him to become depressed.
 During the train ride, Alice hears the Gnat mentioning topics he believes would make good jokes.
 The Gnat seems to love jokes; however, he doesn't like telling them himself—he prefers others to tell the jokes.
 After the journey on the train, the Gnat introduces her to three insects: the Rocking-Horse-Fly, the Snap-Dragonfly, and the Bread-and-Butterfly.
 He then sighs himself away.

-Though the Gnat doesn't make an appearance in the 1999 film, he was mentioned in the second verse of 'Twinkle, Twinkle, Little Bat,' when the Mad Hatter was recognized by the Queen of Hearts.
+Actors who have played the gnat on screen include George Gobel and Steve Coogan.
+Though he doesn't make an appearance in the 1999 film, he was mentioned in the second verse of 'Twinkle, Twinkle, Little Bat,' when the Mad Hatter was recognized by the Queen of Hearts.